medialab/minet/docs/cli.md

 Optional Arguments:
   --breakdown, --no-breakdown   Whether to skip statistics breakdown by post
                                 type in the CSV output.
+Defaults to `True`.
   -f, --format {csv,jsonl}      Output format.
 Defaults to `csv`.
   -l, --limit LIMIT             Maximum number of accounts to retrieve.
 Will
                                 fetch every account by default.
   --list-id LIST_ID             Optional list id from which to retrieve
                                 accounts.
   --rate-limit RATE_LIMIT       Authorized number of hits by minutes.
 Defaults
-                                to 6.
-Rcfile key: crowdtangle.rate_limit.
-Can
-                                also be configured in a .minetrc file as "crowdtangle.rate_limit" or read from the
+                                to `6`.
+Can also be configured in a .minetrc file as "crowdtangle.rate_limit" or read from
-                                MINET_CROWDTANGLE_RATE_LIMIT env variable.
+                                the MINET_CROWDTANGLE_RATE_LIMIT env variable.
   --start-date START_DATE       The earliest date at which to start aggregating
                                 statistics (UTC!).
 You can pass just a year or a year-month for convenience.